Operator Product States on Tensor Powers of $C^\ast$-Algebras: Entanglement Kernel and the Reduced Space and State

-Indeed, from Proposition~\ref{Pro:Quotient1}, we know that the quotient space $\Bb_\omega$ inherits a natural operator space structure.
-Furthermore, the second map in \eqref{Eq:Seq} is the canonical surjection $q: \Aa_R \to \Aa_R/\Kk_\omega$, which is a completely bounded map of norm one, as we learned from Corollary~\ref{Cor:Q}.
-Let us recall that the operator space norms $\|\cdot\|^{\rm osp}_n$ on $\Bb_\omega$ and its matrix amplifications are supplied by Proposition~\ref{Pro:Quotient1}.
-We will refer to $\Bb_\omega$ as the $\omega$-reduced operator space.
-By Ruan's theorem, it can be entirely and abstractly described by the data $\big (\Bb_\omega,\{\|\cdot \|^{\rm osp}_n\}_{n\geq 1}\big )$.
+Indeed, from Proposition~\ref{Pro:Quotient1} and Remark~\ref{Re:Closed}, we know that the quotient space $\Bb_\omega$ inherits a natural closed operator space structure.
+Furthermore, the second map in \eqref{Eq:Seq} is the canonical surjection $q: \Aa_R \to \Aa_R/\Kk_\omega$, which is a complete quotient map, as we learned from Corollary~\ref{Cor:Q}.
+We will refer to $\Bb_\omega$ as the $\omega$-reduced operator space, which can be entirely and abstractly described by the data $\big (\Bb_\omega,\{\|\cdot \|^{\rm osp}_n\}_{n\geq 1}\big )$, with the matrix norms supplied by Proposition~\ref{Pro:Quotient1}.
 Its elements will be specified by $b$, $b'$ and so on.
 Also, the matrix amplifications of $q$, which are all contractions, will be denoted by $q_n$.
+The class of an element $a_R \in \Aa_R$ in $\Bb_\omega = \Aa_R / \Kk_\omega$ will be indicated by several symbols, such as